 - To deliver training courses to directly train the target groups to acquire the knowledge, skills, and competences on understanding, recruiting and supporting individuals with autism at the workplace and, also, to deliver these courses to a target group of VET trainers, in order to amplify and perpetuate the ripple effect of those courses

-During the project we will develop
+During the project we developed the following outputs:

 IO1: “opportunities4autism” VET trainer curriculum

 6 Multiplier events (1 in each partner country) including 1 final International conference